americanbible/biblesearch-api-js/README.md

 # biblesearch-api-js

-The American Bible Society has produced this javascript library to ease the use of the Bible Search api located at http://bibles.org/pages/api.
+The American Bible Society has produced this javascript library to ease the use of the Bible Search api (http://bibles.org/pages/api) in phonegap mobile applications.
 The api (and this library) allow you to easily:

 * search the Bible
 * locate specific passages
 * get information about specific books, chapters, and verses
-* do all that in specific versions or all versions
+* do all that in one or more versions
+* store nothing locally

 In addition ABS manages the version copyright requirements and keeping the textual data up to date with latest changes by the copyright owners/publishers.
 Use of this library and the api is free to the public for non-commercial use.
 See http://bibles.org/pages/api for additional information.